Minimum Flows & Minimum Water Levels

 Caloosahatchee River & Estuary

-- Technical Documentation to Support Development of Minimum Flows and Levels for the Caloosahatchee River and Estuary Draft 2003 Status Update Report [PDF]
+- Final Technical Document to Support Reevaluation of the Minimum Flow Criteria for the Caloosahatchee River - June 18, 2021 [PDF]

-- Technical Documentation to Support Development of Minimum Flows for the Caloosahatchee River and Estuary Appendices [PDF]
+- Draft Technical Documentation to Support Development of Minimum Flows and Levels for the Caloosahatchee River and Estuary Status Update Report - February 2003 [PDF]

-- Technical Documentation to Support Development of Minimum Flows and Levels for the Caloosahatchee River and Estuary (September 2000 Draft) [PDF]
+- Draft Technical Documentation to Support Development of Minimum Flows and Levels for the Caloosahatchee River and Estuary Appendices - February 2003 [PDF]

 Northwest Fork of the Loxahatchee River